yiisoft/docs/000-packages.md

 - Package may have "config-plugin" in "extra" section of `composer.json`.
 - Package must not have dependencies in `require` section of `composer.json` that are used in `config` only.

+## Versions

+All packages are versioned according to SemVer starting with 1.0.0.